ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > I am going to briefly explain how parsing works, and in the process hopefully, you understood what that one-liner change did.

-### flow-bin
+### Checking with flow-bin

 Babel.js is written in Flow, a static type checker for JavaScript.
 The `flow-bin` package is a binary wrapper for `flow` that makes it easy to use the Flow static type checker from the command line.
-If we check with flow the file `src/index.js` we get the following error:
+Although the JS test pass, if we check with flow the file `src/index.js` we get an error in the assignment
+`node.curry = this.eat(tt.atat)` complaining that the property curry is missing in the type `NodeBase` or others:

 ```sh
   babel-parser git:(learning) ✗ npx flow check src/index.js